ComputerMentorsGroup/MTA-SoftwareDev/Lesson-3/README.md

 ### Research: When would you use a Switch Statement rather than an If/Else Statement?
-### Create another Switch Statement Application.
+### Challenge: Create another Switch Statement Application.
 Your application should receive an integer input and correctly print a corresponding statement/answer from within a switch.